 - Regular skin irritation, dryness, flaking, and redness for unknown reasons.

 - Skin conditions like dermatitis, eczema, rosacea, and psoriasis.

 Experiencing these types of symptoms may indicate that you have sensitive skin.
-Read on for tips on how to make your skin feel better.
+But don't worry, you're not alone!
+Read on for tips on how to make your skin feel better using natural remedies.

 Whether your skin is dry, prone to irritation, inflamed, or suffering from skin conditions like rosacea, eczema, or dermatitis, there are some basic steps you can take to improve your skin’s comfort and appearance.

 It strips the skin of its natural oils, promoting dryness.
 Use lukewarm water most all the time.

 If you stand under the shower for long periods of time, again, you’re stripping your skin of its natural moisture.
 Wash your face last, and apply toner and moisturizer immediately after getting out.